tobyhodges/fair-research-software/episodes/02-fair-research-software.md

 We are going to follow a fairly typical experience of a new PhD or postdoc joining a research group.
-They were emailed some data and analysis code bundled in a `.zip` archive and written by another group member who works on similar things.
+They were emailed some data and analysis code bundled in a `.zip` archive and written by another group member who worked on similar things but has since left the group.
-They need to be able to install and run this code on their machine, check they understand it and then adapt it to their own project.
+They need to be able to install and run this code on their machine, check they can understand it and then adapt it to their own project.

 As part of the [setup for this course](./index.html#astronaut-data-and-analysis-code), you should have downloaded a `.zip` archive containing the software project